Zhongzhou/Scripts-and-data-for-AI-grading/README.md

     * Data_With_Response.RDS: Those only contain data from students who consented to sharing their de-identified responses publicly for research purposes.
     * Data_without_Responses.RDS: Those contain all data but with all the student responses removed.
 Those can be used to check and reproduce the statistical analysis conducted in the study.

+## Note for GPT grading:

+You will need your own GenAI service subscription such as OpenAI or Azure OpenAI, stored as environmental variable.